mattrussi/gitlab-com-runbooks/docs/patroni/deprovision-db-benchmarking-env.md

 - Destroy and deprovision VM and all the associated resources including the storage if the VM is stopped for more than 7 days.
 We use Terraform to manage our infrastructure - Config Management [repo link](https://ops.gitlab.net/gitlab-com/gl-infra/config-mgmt).

 ### How do we enforce deprovisioning GCP resources in the db-benchmarking environment?
+- For now, I've added a agenda item in our weekly DBRE conference call to review any pending deprovisioning of GCP resources in the db-benchmarking environment.